 What are towns called in Japan?

 There are two words for “town” in Japanese—machi and cho—which are both represented by the kanji “町”.
-Note that although this character technically means “town,” it is often used to describe neighborhoods within large cities, such as Kabukocho in Tokyo, or the Motomachi areas that exist in practically every city in Japan.
+Note that although this character technically means “town,” it is often used to describe neighborhoods within large cities, such as Kabukicho in Tokyo, or the Motomachi areas that exist in practically every city in Japan.

 Does Japan have villages?